Magnetic field-bias current interplay in HgTe-based three-terminal Josephson junctions: Device parameters and experimental setup

 \section{Device parameters and experimental setup}

 The devices investigated in this work are based on the topological insulator \text{HgTe}, grown lattice-matched between layers of \text{Cd}$_{0.7}$Hg$_{0.3}$\text{Te} and \text{CdTe} on a \text{GaAs} substrate.
 For device fabrication, a $15\,\mu \text{m} \times 15\,\mu \text{m}$ mesa structure is etched using a \text{Br}-based wet etching solution \cite{illing_fabrication_1994,ziegler_probing_2018}.
 To define the MTJJ structure, the capping layers are locally removed with a lower \text{Br} concentration solution.
 The sample is then immediately transferred into a UHV chamber, where it is gently ion-milled with an \text{Ar}$^+$ plasma to remove surface oxides formed during transfer and to improve the Josephson contact quality with \text{HgTe}.
 Next, 5\,nm of \text{Ti} are deposited by e-beam evaporation, to serve as an adhesive for the \text{Nb}, which is subsequently sputter-deposited to a thickness of 80\,nm.
 The leads are capped with a 5\,nm \text{Au} layer (e-beam), to protect the superconductor from oxidation and ensure ohmic contacts.
 The \text{Nb} contacts exhibit high transparency, with values up to $D \approx 0.7$ and couple to the topological surface states, which form a two-dimensional electron system \cite{Himmler2023_supercurrent_interference, Ziegler2020}.
 While bulk states may also be present, they are expected to be more strongly suppressed than the surface states and therefore contribute only weakly to the supercurrent \cite{Hartl2025_HgTe_current_distribution}.
 However, despite the topological character of HgTe, we do not expect any contribution from topological superconductivity in our results.
 In particular, the dimensions of our devices preclude self-interference effects of the topological surface states, as reported in ~\cite{ziegler_probing_2018, Fischer2022_4pi, Himmler2023_supercurrent_interference}.
+Furthermore, we do not expect edge transport to play a significant role.
+Since the area of the topological insulator is much larger than that of the multiterminal junction, proximity-induced superconductivity is confined to the junction region and does not extend throughout the entire sample.